Jaipur, the capital city of Rajasthan, showcases an excellent blend of

 : Built in 1799 by Rajput Sawai Pratap Singh,this five story building is

-building was built to allow royal ladies to look at the processions and the
+old city.
+The building was built to allow royal ladies to look at the

 Excursion From Jaipur